The dictionary defines fate as “forces outside your control that make things happen.”

 Today, most portable gadgets are designed for ‘planned obsolescence, which is why it’s always nice and fun to rediscover technologies of yesteryears.

-While my 6th-generation iPod nano -released 2010-had been out of service for almost 3 years after the tiny built-in lithium-ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon; this 20-year-old music player still works.
+While my 6th-generation iPod nano, released in 2010, had been out of service for almost three years after the tiny built-in lithium-ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon, this 20-year-old music player still works.

-As long as you have the right tools, there’s a good chance that gadgets made 20-30 years ago—or even older—will still be operational today.
+As long as you have the right tools, there’s a good chance that gadgets made 20-30 years ago — or even older — would still be operational today.

-Notes: You can download the English version of RIOsitude (v 3.12) and the USB drivers for the Diamond RIO 500 MP3 player as a zipped package here.
-Please note that these will work only under Windows 98, ME, and 2000.
+NOTES: You can download the English version of RIOsitude (v 3.12) and the USB drivers for the Diamond RIO 500 MP3 player as a zipped package here.
+Please note that these would work only under Windows 98, ME & Windows 2000.

-For vintage Mac OS users, you can download the version of SoundJam that will suit your needs- zipped or bin file version- on this page.
+For vintage Mac OS users, you can download the version of SoundJam that suits your needs — a zipped or bin file version on this page.

-In the last week of January of this year, I was reunited with my vintage Toshiba Aurex System 10 hi-fi stereo set, which I had been using in Manila since 1984.
+On the last week of January of this year, I was reunited with my vintage Toshiba Aurex System 10 hi-fi stereo set that I had been using in Manila since 1984.

-I purchased the micro hi-fi system in 1982 in the commercial district of Al-Batha, Saudi Arabia.
-It was the height of the oil kingdom’s industrial phase, and I actually worked in the district of Al-Hair—about 20 minutes from the capital city of Riyadh—for a business conglomerate owned by a sheik.
+I purchased the micro hi-fi system back in 1982 in the commercial district of Al-Batha, Saudi Arabia.
+It was the height of the oil kingdom’s industrial phase and I actually worked in the district of Al-Hair -about 20 minutes from the capital city of Riyadh- for a business conglomerate owned by a sheik.

 Life was not only lonely but also very boring in a country whose religion is Sunni Islam and where Sharia laws are strictly enforced.
 Moreover, I was there to make a living and not as a tourist on a short visit to explore and enjoy the desert kingdom.

-The Toshiba Aurex System 10 appeared in a German hi-fi catalog layout in 1979, with dimensions shown.
-Top to bottom: SB-A10 amplifier, ST-T10 hi-fi AM/FM tuner, and PC-D10 dual-head stereo cassette tape deck.
+The Toshiba Aurex System 10 as it appeared in a German hi-fi catalog layout in 1979, with dimensions shown.
+Top to bottom: SB-A10 amplifier, ST-T10 hi-fi AM/FM tuner, and PC-D10 dual-head, stereo cassette tape deck.

-On the weekends -Friday and Saturday—we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most ex-pats congregate or do just about anything to keep our sanity until we finish the terms of our work contracts.
+During our day-offs -Friday and Saturday- we usually go to the big city to window shop, meet friends or relatives of friends, hang around in a park where most ex-pats congregate, or just about anything to keep our sanity until we finish the terms of our work contracts.

-Typically, after working hours, we enjoyed listening to music on our stereo systems.
-At the same time, we watched the sun transition from a fiery ball of yellow to a magnificent mélange of orange hues as it hid behind the dunes.
+Typically, after our working hours, listening to music on our stereo systems provided us with some of our great joys while we watched the sun transition from a fiery ball of yellow to a magnificent mélange of orange hues as it hides behind the sand dunes.

-The late 1970s to the mid-80s were the peak of hi-fi’s golden years as digital music began its slow but sure march to take over the entire musical landscape.
-I can still recall those early models of CD players being priced as high as US$1,000 plus in the few electronics and audio shops that showcased them.
+The late 70s up to the mid-80s was the peak of hi-fi’s golden years as digital music began its slow-but-sure march to take over the entire musical landscape.
+I could still recall those early models of CD players were priced as high as US$ 1,000 plus in the few electronics & audio shops that showcased them.

 Back then, Sony had been dominating the music scene after the huge success of the Walkman.
-Because of its portability and affordability, it also made the compact cassette tape the de facto standard.
+Because of its portability & affordability, it also made the compact cassette tape the de-facto standard.

-In the 1980s, the average price of an original music cassette at a shop in Riyadh was about 10 riyals (about US$3), while the bootleg version was about 3 riyals (US$0.90).
-Like any marketing ploy, the so-called ‘metal tapes’ (type 4), of course, provided the best sound if you had the appropriate cassette tape deck/player.
+At music shops in Riyadh in the 80s, the average price of an original music cassette was about 10 riyals (about US$ 3) while the bootleg version was about 3 riyals (US$ 0.90).
+Like any marketing ploy, the so-called ‘metal tapes‘ (type 4), of course, provided the best sound if you have the appropriate cassette tape deck/player.

 I bought the Toshiba Aurex System 10 after I had saved enough money and had grown tired of listening to my growing collection of music cassette tapes on my portable cassette player.